pretix/pretix-docs/docs/topics/e-mail.md

 Navigate to :navpath:Your event → :fa3-wrench: Settings → E-Mail:.
 On the "E-mail content" tab, you can customize the content of emails for orders, purchased products, and payments.
 Emails related to the customer account are handled on the organizer level.

-## Further Information

-What other media do we have on the topic?
-Youtube videos, PDF handouts, vendor documentation (for plugins etc.) etc.?
-Link it here and explain what it does

-## See Also